Israeli troops kill Palestinian teenager in West Bank clash | Law-Order

 Israeli troops kill Palestinian teenager in West Bank clash

-Witnesses said a crowd of Palestinians burned tires and threw stones at soldiers who responded with tear gas, rubber bullets and live fire.
+The violence erupted at a protest against Israeli settlements near the city of Nablus, witnesses said.
+The Israeli military called it "a violent riot with hundreds of Palestinians".

+"The rioters burned tyres, hurled rocks and launched fireworks towards (Israeli) troops who were present at the scene, endangering their lives," said a military spokesperson.
+"The troops responded with riot dispersal means and fired toward the rioters."
 A 15-year Palestinian was shot and later died of his wounds, the Health Ministry said.

-An Israeli army spokesperson said they were checking the report.
-During last month's fighting over the Palestinian-run enclave Gaza, unrest also flared in the West Bank and tensions have remained high.
+During last month's fighting over the Palestinian-run Gaza Strip, unrest also flared in the West Bank, and tensions have remained high since.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)